Links on SoundGuys may earn us a commission. Learn more.

 For the past year, the Sony WH-1000XM4 occupied this spot, but now the WH-1000XM5 takes its place.
 It’s no surprise that it reigns as one of the best wireless headphones since it isn’t drastically different from its predecessor, with the same great app experience and high-tech features.
 The two headsets diverge when it comes to the fundamentals like sound quality, ANC, and microphone quality.

-The newer model improves upon its predecessor in active noise cancelling performance and passive isolation, doing an even better job at blocking out environmental noise.
+The newer model improves upon its predecessor in active noise canceling performance and passive isolation, doing an even better job at blocking out environmental noise.
 This makes it great for traveling or studying when you want to silence the world around you.
-With the XM5 headphones, you can enjoy a less treble-heavy sound compared to the XM4 which bodes well for those with eclectic music taste.
+With the XM5 headphones, you can enjoy a less treble-heavy sound compared to the XM4, which bodes well for those with eclectic music taste.
 Like its predecessor, the WH-1000XM5 is a bit heavy on the bass, but it won’t shake your skull.

 The WH-1000XM5 also has great features like ambient sound control options, automatic ear detection, a fantastic microphone, and speak-to-chat, which automatically pauses your music when talking.
 It also has Bluetooth multipoint, making it easy to switch between two devices at a time.
 The WH-1000XM5 retains many well-loved features of its predecessor, making it an obvious pick on this list.